BouncingPixel/Node-Template-Basic-/README.md

     The ID of the app in Algolia containing all the indecies.
   - `algoliaApiKey`
     The read+write API key used on the server side.
 This should not be exposed to the client side.
+  - `client:algoliaSearchKey`
+    The read only API key used on the client side.
+This is automatically exported to the client.
+    This is optional if all searches are done server side.
+For client side, use the algoliasearch package.
   - `algoliaIndexPrefix`
     All indecies should be named with the prefix, followed by underscore, followed by the name of the data model.
     The prefix allows for multiple instances (dev, staging, prod, per-user etc) to share an app ID and not conflict.